GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 ### Beginner tutorials {: #tutorials }

 The following step-by-step tutorials cover some common Chrome extension use cases.
-In addition, using these extensions will improve your experience with the extension documentation.
+In addition, these extensions improve your experience while browsing the extension and Chrome Web store documentation pages.

 [Reading time][tut-reading-time]
 : It’s nice to know how much time we need to spend reading an article.
-Reading time teaches you how to insert an element containing the estimated reading time on every page.
+Learn how to insert an element with the estimated reading time on Chrome extension and Chrome Web store documentation pages.

 [Focus Mode][tut-focus-mode]
 : Removing extra clutter from a page allows our minds to concentrate on the most relevant information.
-Focus Mode changes the style of the page to help you better digest the content of extension documentation pages.
+Focus Mode changes the style of the page to help you better digest the content of extension and Chrome Web store documentation pages.

 [Tabs Manager][tut-tabs-manager]
-: Do you have multiple tabs on different windows?
-Tabs Manager uses an extension popup to display a list of all the open extension documentation pages.
-It can also gather them all into one neat group.
+: While researching extension development you can end up with many tabs across multiple windows.
+Learn how to organize your Chrome extension and Chrome Web store documentation tabs with this Tabs Manager.

 Each tutorial includes the following sections:

 - The task the extension will perform.
 - The lessons that will be covered.
 - What you need to know before starting.
-- Step-by-step instructions to build the extension.
+- Step-by-step instructions on how to build the extension.
 - How to load and test the extension.

-In addition, If you are up for a challenge, we include a section with ideas on how to customize or add other features to your extension.
+In addition, if you are up for a challenge, we include a section with ideas on how to customize or add features to your extension.

 ## Share your feedback {: #share-feedback}

 We are excited to hear from you!
-There are two ways you can contribute to this collection:
+There are two ways you can contribute to the Getting Started guides:

 ### Improve the tutorials {: #improve-tut}